Puget Sound salmon recovery: Cultural significance

-Historically, the connection between salmon and the native tribes in Puget Sound run deep within the Puget Sound Community.
-The Pacific Northwest region provides an exceptionally rich and nurturing environment for salmon.
-Salmon play a critical role in the survival of the local economy and culture for the indigenous people that make up the Pacific Northwest.
-Over the last 1500 years, an equilibrium has been forged between the delicate balance of salmon and human ecosystems.
+Native tribes of the Puget Sound have had a longtime historical connection with salmon and managed the population in a balanced way over the last 1500 years.
+The Pacific Northwest region is a conducive environment for salmon and the fish play a significant role in the survival of the local indigenous economy and culture..
 Historically, harvest rate and fish losses were only attributed to natural phenomena and indigenous fishing practices.
-Consequently, a new phenomenon has wreaked havoc and ruined the delicate balance between salmon and humans.
-In the 19th century, the sudden arrival of early pioneers and entrepreneurs to the region caused havoc through the monumental changes in the amount of fishing taking place and the vast technological advances of fishing equipment to catch unprecedented salmon numbers.
-The addition of a new market-driven industrial economy has also provided new vulnerabilities for the Pacific Northwest's salmon runs, causing environmentalists to think up new and creative ways to save the Puget Sound Salmon.
-The connection between salmon and the Native American tribes within the Pacific Northwest portray a deep relationship forged through many generations.
-Human society is a direct threat to this cultural icon, and people must work on a holistic level to join forces within the legislature to save these cultural icons for many generations to come.
+Consequently, a new phenomenon has compromised the balance between salmon and humans.
+In the 19th century, the sudden arrival of early pioneers and entrepreneurs to the region with advanced fishing equipment led to unprecedented salmon numbers being caught.
+The addition of a new market-driven industrial economy has also provided new vulnerabilities for the Pacific Northwest's salmon runs, causing a mobilization of environmentalists to protect the Puget Sound salmon.
+They have sought to work with political authorities to protect the cultural and environmental value of Puget Sound salmon for future generations.